digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 <img src="/assets/img/post-imgs/jenkins-k8s-deploy/jenkins-on-kubernetes-13.jpg" width="auto" width="100%">

-Now we have deployed our Jenkins server on a Kubernete cluster.
-Now we can use this jenkins server as normally.
-But, We also can setup Jenkins Slave agent to our Jenkins Master.
+Now we have deployed our Jenkins server on a Kubernetes cluster.
+Now we can use this Jenkins server as usual.
+But, We also can set up Jenkins Slave agent to our Jenkins Master.

-We will discuss how to setup Jenkins-Slaves in the next tutorial.
+We will discuss how to set up Jenkins-Slaves in the next tutorial.
 You can visit the next session from this link.

-In this lession you leared...
+In this lesson, you learned...

-* How to setup how to deploy kubernetes cluster
+* How to setup how to deploy a Kubernetes cluster
-* How to use persitenet volumes, attaching services to the depoyment.
+* How to use persistent volumes, attaching services to the deployment.

 I hope you learn something new from this tutorial.
 If you facing any difficulties, please comment below.
 I'll regularly jump into comments.